jarun/spy/README.md

 # keysniffer
 A Linux kernel module to grab keys pressed in the keyboard, or a keylogger.

+It's also an academic project for devs willing to learn Linux kernel module programming, with extensive comments, checkpatch.pl scanned code, standards-compliant Makefile and DKMS support.

-keysniffer was initially written with the US keyboard (and conforming laptops) in mind.
+keysniffer was initially written for the US keyboard (and conforming laptops).
 By default it shows human-readable strings for the keys pressed.
 Optionally, the `keycode shift_mask` pair can be printed in hex or decimal.
 You can lookup the keycodes in `/usr/include/linux/input-event-codes.h`.

 The keypress logs are recorded in debugfs as long as the module is loaded.
 Only root or sudoers can read the log.
 The module name has been camouflaged to blend-in with other kernel modules.